NOTE: We are replacing this tour with separate, standalone trips to each island. Click here for Puerto Rico; others are coming soon.

-The Caribbean can feel like a daunting place to visit, with so many islands, with so many endemic birds; it is hard to know where to begin.The answer is here, start with Puerto Rico, move to Dominican Republic and then end it with the easiest birding of all in Jamaica!
+The Caribbean can feel like a daunting place to visit, with so many islands, and so many endemic birds; it is hard to know where to begin.The answer is right here, start with Puerto Rico, move to Dominican Republic and then end it all with the easiest birding of all in Jamaica!

 Finally, for those with more time on their hands, they can also visit Jamaica on an optional extension, with its spectacular Streamertails, Jamaican Mango, Crested Quail-Dove, Jamaican Owl, Arrowhead Warbler, Yellow and Black-billed Parrots, and odd, solitary Jamaican Blackbird.

 Note: This itinerary may be subject to later changes caused by weather events.
 For example, the effect of Hurricane Maria in Puerto Rico in 2017 has currently prevented visits to Rio Abajo to be restricted.
 While we believe this will be open again by the time of this tour, we cannot guarantee this.
 This currently only effects access to one of the island endemics.

 Please also note that changes to the itinerary may occur due to changes in flight schedules.

 Day 1: Arrival in San Juan (Puerto Rico).
 San Juan is well connected to mainland North America; after your arrival an airport shuttle will aid your transfer to a local hotel.
 One night will be spent in San Juan.

 Day 2: San Juan to Northeast Puerto Rico.
 On this day we will east from the capital into the northeast of the island, where a number of sites in the Lunquillo hills and surrounds are home to a mouthwatering set of endemic species.